-“God’s Utterances to the Entire Universe” are utterances expressed by Christ, in which He employs the identity of God Himself.
-They cover the period from February 20, 1992 to June 1, 1992, and are comprised of a total of forty-seven utterances.
-In this portion of utterances, God expresses His words from the perspective of the Spirit.
+In “God’s Utterances to the Entire Universe,” God expresses His words from the perspective of the Spirit.
 The manner in which He speaks is unattainable by created mankind.
 Moreover, the vocabulary and style of His words are beautiful and moving, and no form of human literature could take their place.
 The words with which He exposes man are accurate, they are irrefutable by any philosophy, and they bring all people into submission.
 Like a sharp sword, the words with which He judges man cut straight to the depths of people’s souls, even leaving them with no place to hide.
 The words with which He comforts people carry mercy and lovingkindness, they are warm as a loving mother’s embrace, and they make people feel secure as never before.
 The single greatest characteristic of these utterances is that, during this stage, God does not speak using the identity of Jehovah or Jesus Christ, nor of Christ of the last days.
 Instead, using His inherent identity—the Creator—He speaks to and teaches all those who follow Him and have yet to follow Him.
 It is fair to say that this was the first time since the creation that God had addressed all mankind.
 Never before had God spoken to created mankind in such detail and so systematically.
 Of course, this was also the first time He had spoken so much, and for so long, to all mankind.
 It was totally unprecedented.
 What’s more, these utterances were the first text expressed by God among mankind in which He exposed people, guided them, judged them, and spoke heart-to-heart to them and so, too, were they the first utterances in which God let people know His footsteps, the place in which He lies, God’s disposition, what God has and is, God’s thoughts, and His concern for mankind.
-It can be said that these were the first utterances that God had spoken to mankind from the third heaven since the creation, and the first time that God had used His inherent identity to appear and express His voice to mankind amid words.
+It can be said that these were the first utterances that God had spoken to mankind from the third heaven since the creation, and the first time that God had used His inherent identity to appear and express the voice of His heart to mankind amid words.

 The utterances are profound and unfathomable; they are not easy to understand, nor is it possible to grasp the origins and purposes of God’s words.
 Thus, Christ has added an explanation after each utterance, using language that is easy for man to comprehend to bring clarity to the greater part of the utterances.
 This, combined with the utterances themselves, makes it easier for everyone to understand and know God’s words.
 We have made these words an appendix to “God’s Utterances to the Entire Universe.”
 In them, Christ provides explanations using the most easy to understand wording.
 The combination of the two is the perfect marrying of divinity and God in humanity.
 Although God speaks in the perspective of the third person in the appendix, no one can deny that these words were personally uttered by God, for no human can explain God’s words clearly; only God Himself can elucidate the origins and purposes of His utterances.
 Thus, although God speaks using many means, the aims of His work never change, nor does the objective of His plan ever alter.